 Pretoria Travel Guide

-Pretoria was founded in 1955 and named after Andries Pretorius, the Afrikaner leader at the Battle of Blood River where the defeated the Zulus under King Dingaan.
-But since 1994, the city is best known as the administrative capital of South Africa, and as home to the iconic Union Buildings where Nelson Mandela was sworn in as the country's first democratically elected president.
+The city was founded in 1955 and named after Andries Pretorius, the Afrikaner leader at the Battle of Blood River where the defeated the Zulus under King Dingaan.
+However, since 1994, the city has been known for the iconic Union Buildings where Liberation Struggle icon Nelson Mandela was sworn in as the country's first democratically elected president.

 Although Pretoria is, to the surprise of foreign visitors, the capital of South Africa, it is nowhere near as famous as Cape Town and Johannesburg.
 In reality, several cities in the country essentially divide the various functions associated with a capital city.